CSaratakij/MainBlog/content/projects/Doppelganger.md

 This is the technical aspect of the project and it's really long.
 If you aren't interested in this topic, you can skip to [How we design a game pacing](#how-we-design-a-game-pacing) .
 ### Game System
-#### Player Controller (don't forget about one way collision, wall jump?, how it move during moving platform, push pull box)
+#### Player Controller (don't forget about one way collision, wall jump?, how it move during moving platform, push pull box, footstep)
 #### GamePad support (XInput)
 #### Camera Controller (Camera Trigger (avoid blind jump in platformer & cinematic cutscene trigger))
 #### World Wrapping Mechanic (Focus)(don't forget about the sprite mask, box effect by focus)